cmj2002/warp-docker/README.md

 ```

 If you don't want the container to restart automatically, you can remove `restart: always` from the `docker-compose.yml`.
 You can also modify the parameters of the health check through the `docker-compose.yml`.

+### Use other versions

+The tag of docker image is in the format of `{WARP_VERSION}-{GOST_VERSION}`, for example, `2023.10.120-2.11.5` means that the WARP client version is `2023.10.120` and the GOST version is `2.11.5`.
+If you want to use other versions, you can specify the tag in the `docker-compose.yml`.

+You can also use the `latest` tag to use the latest version of the image.

+> [!NOTE]
+> Not all version combinations are available.
+Do check [the list of tags in Docker Hub](https://hub.docker.com/r/caomingjun/warp/tags) before you use one.
+If the version you want is not available, you can [build your own image](#build).

+## Build

+You can use Github Actions to build the image yourself.

+1. Fork this repository.
+2. Create necessary variables and secrets in the repository settings:
+  1. variable `REGISTRY`: for example, `docker.io` (Docker Hub)
+  2. variable `IMAGE_NAME`: for example, `caomingjun/warp`
+  3. variable `DOCKER_USERNAME`: for example, `caomingjun`
+  4. secret `DOCKER_PASSWORD`: generate a token in Docker Hub and fill in the token
+3. Manually trigger the workflow `Build and push image` in the Actions tab.

+This will build the image with the latest version of WARP client and GOST and push it to the specified registry.
+You can also specify the version of GOST by giving input to the workflow.
+Building image with custom WARP client version is not supported yet.

+If you want to build the image locally, you can use [`.github/workflows/build-publish.yml`](.github/workflows/build-publish.yml) as a reference.

 ## Further reading